1 What is the purpose of an expanded access program (EAP)?

 - Yes, you will need to speak to the physician who treats your condition about the possibility of taking part in this EAP.

 - Your treating physician will need to be registered with the PEACE program in order for you to receive pitolisant*.
-If he/she is not already participating, this may take a few weeks or longer.

 - You will only be able to participate and receive pitolisant* through the PEACE program once your physician determines that you are eligible, and once you complete the enrollment process.